LandenLloyd/CIS4330S_Group_5_Project/README.md

   audio over Android devices.
 - [charts](https://github.com/tehras/charts): an idiomatic charting library for Kotlin's Jetpack Compose used to produce the frequency time-series graph on the Synth page

+The app's background, a picture of a violin, can be found at https://pngimg.com/image/12815.